Sajakhtar/wesbos_javascript/README.md

 Lexical scoping or static scoping - the way the scope lookup of a variable happens is based on where the functions are defined, not where the functions are run.

-Nested functions are scoped the exact same as variables.
+Nested functions are scoped the exact same as variables i.e. the nested function is scoped to the parent function.

 ## Hoisting

 Hoisting allows you to access functions and variables befor they have been created.
 2 things in JS that are hoisted (1) function declarations and (2) variable declarations.

-Function hoisting
+### Function hoisting

 - Javascript compiler takes all of the function declarations and hoists them to to the top of the file so they're all available to use below, so you can technically run a function before it's been declared
 - only works for regular functions, not function expressions or arrow functions
 - Good practice to define all the functions first, or place in a separate module
+- shouldnt rely on hoisting

-Variable hoisting
+### Variable hoisting

 - Javascript hoists the variable declarations but not the values set
+- i.e. before JS runs it brings the variable names to the top, but not the values, so the variables exist but as undefined

 ## Closures